-This Autumn and Winter we will be spending £38 million on repairing, restoring and maintaining 2000 miles of your waterways.
+- Over autumn and winter we will have spent £38m on repairing, restoring and maintaining 2000 miles of waterways.

-The annual cost to of cleaning up litter on your waterways last year was just under £900,000, with London costing the lion share with more than £1/2 million spent.
+- The annual cost to clean up litter last year was just under £900,000, with London costing more than half million.

-We carry out year round programme of works to maintain and repair 2,000 miles of canals and rivers so they can be enjoyed by the 33,000 boats that use the network and 12 million towpath visitors each year.
+- Our canals and rivers are enjoyed by the 33,000 boats that use the network and 12m towpath visitors each year.

-The £38 million winter maintenance programme will provide thousands of visitors the rare chance to go behind-the-scenes and venture into the bottom of drained lock chambers and aqueducts giving the opportunity to see up close some of the finest examples of working industrial heritage in the world.
+- The £38m winter maintenance programme will provide thousands of visitors the rare chance to go behind-the-scenes and venture into the bottom of drained lock chambers and aqueducts giving the opportunity to see up close some of the finest examples of working industrial heritage in the world.

-Every lock gate is a different size which is why each one is made to a bespoke specification.
+- Did you know that every lock gate is a different size which is why each one is made to a bespoke specification?

 - A single lock gate weighs on average 3.6 tonnes, can take up to 20 days to make and has a working life of 25-30 years.